laravel/docs/container.md

         return new Transistor($app->make(PodcastParser::class));
     });

-You may use the `scopedIf` method to register a scope container binding only if a binding has not already been registered for the given type:
+You may use the `scopedIf` method to register a scoped container binding only if a binding has not already been registered for the given type:

     $this->app->scopedIf(Transistor::class, function (Application $app) {
         return new Transistor($app->make(PodcastParser::class));